For a while, a lot of small businesses can run on memory, good intentions, and people figuring things out as they go.

 But growth changes the math.

-As the business gets busier, adds clients, adds people, or simply becomes more complex, the same “we’ll figure it out” style that once felt flexible can start creating hidden strain.
+As the business gets busier, adds clients, adds people, or becomes more complex, the same “we’ll figure it out” style that once felt flexible can start creating hidden strain.

 Not because the team is doing something wrong.